ORNL/cpp-proposals-pub/D1673/blas_interface.md

 also want to present more broad options for voting.
 Here is a list;
 we will explain each option below.

 1. Omit vector-vector operations in favor of existing C++ Standard algorithms?

 2. Retain "view" functions (modest expression templates)?

-3. `triangular_view` redefines `mdspan` "domain"; what to do?
-4. Combine functions that differ only by rank of arguments?
+3. Combine functions that differ only by rank of arguments?

-5. Prefer overloads to different function names?
+4. Prefer overloads to different function names?

-6. Retain existing BLAS behavior for scalar multipliers?
+5. Retain existing BLAS behavior for scalar multipliers?

 ### Omit vector-vector operations in favor of existing C++ Standard algorithms?